How To Improve Your Credit Score

 • Apply for a credit-builder loan: Typically issued by credit unions, these small loans generally have short (6-24 month) terms.
 Making these payments on time allows the credit union to make positive reports to the credit bureaus on your activity.

 • Apply for department store credit cards: Obtaining a department store credit card may be another way to start building your credit, as some will approve applicants with scores considered far less than ideal, or those with no credit at all.
-Bonus: you may also receive additional discounts and benefits through holding such an account.

-A Small Number with a Big Impact
+A Small Number With a Big Impact

 Share